Our Blog

 brand voice diagram

-Tone is used to describe how and in what capacity your company relates to consumers.
+Tone describes how and in what capacity your company relates to consumers.

-If you’re writing an email, do you go with an happy-go-lucky tone or a somber tone?
+If you’re writing an email, do you go with a happy-go-lucky tone or a somber tone?
 Example below:

 “Hey, Kanye!”